cognisant/Docs.DevelopmentProcess/README.md

 #### Epics

 Several separate stories may relate to a single business objective.
-Relatively large business goals which include the completion of several stories, are referred to as 'epics'.
+Relatively large business goals which include the completion of several stories are referred to as 'epics'.

 All of the stories which belong to an epic will be labelled (on their Trello card) with the name of the relevant epic.